ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 At the moment, the default option is a simple regression model that estimates microclimate for a monthly time step.
-We are also working on a process-based abiotic model that runs on a shorter time step, typically sub-daily, and could be used to run the Virtual Rainforest in high temporal resolution or for representative days per month.
+We are also working on a process-based abiotic model that runs on a shorter time step, typically sub-daily, and could be used to run the Virtual Ecosystem in high temporal resolution or for representative days per month.
 Both versions of the abiotic model provide the following variables at different vertical
 levels: